johyeongseob/protodc-net/README.md

 # Unknown
-This paper is discovered when submission is accepted.
+This paper will be disclosed when the submission is accepted

 Dataset